Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

 Once the run completes, open Earthquake_model your dashboard should be populated with data.

-# Youre All Set
+# You're All Set

 Thats everything.
 If you followed every step correctly, the pipeline works perfectly and your're a genius.
-If it doesnt, welcome to data engineering.
+If it does'nt, welcome to data engineering.

 A failed Livy session, a Merge that wont resolve, a stuck timestamp.
 These are not bugs, they are features of the learning experience.